greg-raven/Uncommon-Sense/_drafts/staging.md

 America is in trouble ... not from without, but from within!
 The Central Government has become too powerful.
 Citizens fear the Government.
 This is wrong.
 This is dangerous!
 I know the Government covered-up and promulgated LIES about Waco, Ruby Ridge, Pan Am Flight 103, Hoffa, and J.F.K.
 The Government knew I was right when I called Janet Reno a traitor.
 Janet Reno sold us out when she refused to investigate a $10-million payoff to the Democratic Party from a general in the Red Chinese Army (no less!).
 Think about it!
 And the Government knew that I had known why Reno was forced to betray America!
 I'm proud that I tried to do something about it!
 Someday the truth will come out.
 (I hope China never attacks us!)
 James A. Traficant, Jr.

 Assault weapons laws resemble hate speech laws.
 Hate speech laws usually begin by targeting a few words that almost no one approves.
-Once the system for controlling and punishing 'hate speech' is put into place, there is little or nothing to stop it from expanding to punish more and more types of everyday speech.
+Once the system for controlling and punishing "hate speech" is put into place, there is little or nothing to stop it from expanding to punish more and more types of everyday speech.
 Similarly, once an assault weapons law is on the books, there is little to prevent politicians from vastly increasing the number of weapons banned under the law.
 The main effect of banning assault weapons is to give government an excuse to arrest and imprison millions of Americans while doing little or nothing to reduce crime.
 America has a limited number of police, and politicians must decide who the real public enemies are.
 If Mr. Clinton signs an assault weapons ban, it could signal the start of an attack on gun owners' constitutional rights that could far surpass all previous gun bans.
 James Bovard

 Individualism, the love of enterprise, and the pride in personal freedom, have been deemed by Americans not only as their choicest, but their peculiar and exclusive possessions.
 James Bryce